 Shark conservation is an important topic around the world.
-Of the roughly 500 known species of sharks worldwide, the International Union for Conservation of Nature lists the status of 63 percent as near-threatened or worse.
+Of the roughly 500 known species of sharks worldwide, the International Union for Conservation of Nature lists the status of roughly 25 percent as threatened.
 Local sharks and conservation came to the forefront in the Seattle area when several sixgill sharks were caught in Elliott Bay.
 Since little was known about these animals, state regulators responded to requests from the Seattle Aquarium and concerned citizens by placing a permanent sport fishing ban for sixgill sharks in May 2001.

 A joint research team with representatives from the NOAA Fisheries Service, the University of Washington, Seattle Aquarium, Point Defiance Zoo and Aquarium, and Washington Department of Fish and Wildlife (WDFW) began studying sixgill sharks in local waters in 2002.
 At the Seattle Aquarium, researched involved bimonthly research events below Pier 59, where a permanent research station had been constructed on the seafloor.
 Using bait, lights and cameras, Aquarium divers (safe within a protected-contact cage) were able to video document, visually tag and biopsy sharks sixgill sharks attracted to the research station.
 Data collected was used to study the habits, biology and local abundance of sixgills.